 photo courtesy Faye Michelle Packer

-Red &tan (brown tan point) has been bred out so much that if you see one, assume the dog is a mix breed unless the owner has many many generations of parentage dna verified (not breed dna tests) as scam breeders have been purposely mixing in red & tan Dobermans to sell the pups as rare red Rottweilers
+Red &tan (brown tan point, bb gene with tan points) has been bred out so much that if you see one, assume the dog is a mix breed unless the owner has many many generations of parentage dna verified (not breed dna tests) as scam breeders have been purposely mixing in red & tan Dobermans or tan point chocolate Labradors (a not rare trait in the Labrador breed) to sell the pups as rare red Rottweilers.
+Do not use these dogs for breeding.

 redrott